 - Avoid Comparison.
 Every divorce is different, so everyone’s case is different.
 It is unwise to compare your case to anyone else’s as it is impossible to ever get “the whole story.”
 One judge might not rule the same way as a judge in a different, or even the same jurisdiction, laws change, and you and your spouse’s choice of lawyers could also affect the outcome of your divorce.
 Accordingly, because no two divorces are alike, it is best to deal with your own, in light of your unique circumstances, and with confidence in knowing that with proper counsel and advice, you will be awarded the best possible outcome.
 Find an attorney that you trust as this is perhaps your most important decision as you embark on this important journey that is comparatively short in duration, but will have timeless implications.

-If you are the primary breadwinner in your household, or earn significantly more than your spouse, you may have to financially support your spouse.
+If you are the primary breadwinner in your household or earn significantly more than your spouse, you may have to financially support your spouse.
 The duration of this support depends on how long the marriage lasted, and each of your contributions to the marriage.
 Spousal support payments are taxed which will be factored into negotiations to work toward an agreement that both you and your spouse can move forward with.
-The tax consequences of alimony is changing significantly in 2019 and must be considered in the analysis and negotiations, even in 2018.
+The tax consequences of alimony are changing significantly in 2019 and must be considered in the analysis and negotiations, even in 2018.
 While alimony is governed by statute, the application of the law is subjective and varies in different parts of the state and from Judge to Judge.
 The presentation of competing arguments with respect to alimony is of paramount importance to maximizing success for our clients.